fenago/ml-scikit-keras-tensorflow/labs/E.md

 At the end of training, if you feed RBM 1 a new instance, the signal will propagate up to RBM 2, then up to the top of RBM 3, and then back down to the label units; hopefully, the appropriate label will light up.
-This is how a DBN can be used for [classification]{.keep-together}.
+This is how a DBN can be used for [classification].

 One great benefit of this semisupervised approach is that you don't need much labeled training data.
 If the unsupervised RBMs do a good enough